Tribal Probate

 Under AIPRA, probate for Native American property is handled according to a federal probate code, rather than the state’s.
 The goals for the federal probate code were to limit Native American land fractionation, ensure land passes to the Native American owner’s children, and encourage Native Americans to draft wills.

-Contact Us for Legal Assistance
+Contact Our Fargo Team for Legal Guidance

 Tribal probate law is a very different process than any state’s probate process.
 If your loved one passed away with Indian trust assets in their estate, you may have to deal with both kinds of probate.
 Rest assured that our tribal probate lawyers in Fargo at Circling Eagle Law can walk you navigate this difficult time toward a brighter future.